ycarowr/UnityDesignPatterns/Assets/Behavioral/StateMachine/Readme.md

 // ...
 ```

-The extendable more complex hierarchical implementation of [FSM](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavioral/StateMachine/Structure/BaseStateMachine.cs) which can also behave as a PushDownAutomata and keep track of the previous states.
+An alternative extendable and more complex hierarchical implementation of [FSM](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavioral/StateMachine/Structure/BaseStateMachine.cs).
+This can also behave as a push-downa-automata and keep track of previous states.
 Due the stack and the register allocations this implementation uses much more memory than the enum implementation.

 [State Interface](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/Behavioral/StateMachine/Structure/IState.cs): Define the states operations.
 ```